scye155/scye155/README.md

 # Welcome to my githole

-I'm an indie game developer who makes games in Godot.
-Most of my (somewhat) finished work lives over on [itch.io](https://scye155.itch.io) — this is where the behind-the-scenes stuff ends up.
+I'm an indie game developer who makes games in Godot.<br>
+Most of my (somewhat) finished work lives over on [itch.io](https://scye155.itch.io)<br>
+— this is where the behind-the-scenes stuff ends up.

 Feel free to rummage around.